awwx/meteor-isolate-value/README.md

-them to (such as when you want to preserve element state or you’ve added your own elements that you don’t want Meteor to remove), using isolate-value for this purpose will likely lead to a fragile design &mdash; one where you may find yourself continuing to look for more places to prevent templates to re-render.
+them to (such as when you want to preserve element state or you’ve added your own elements that you don’t want Meteor to remove), using isolate-value for this purpose will likely lead to a fragile design &mdash; one where you may find yourself needing to look for more places to prevent your templates from re-rendering.
-[constant](http://docs.meteor.com/#constant) and
-[preserve](http://docs.meteor.com/#template_preserve) are usually
+To keep elements from changing even if reactive data changes, [constant](http://docs.meteor.com/#constant) and [preserve](http://docs.meteor.com/#template_preserve) are usually better choices.
-better choices.